Monastir Airport Guide

 If you are an economy class traveller, you can enter these lounges at Monastir airport either by purchasing a lounge pass or through a membership program.
 Visit the individual lounge page for more details (ie. facilities, hours, pass and membership information):

 - Primeclass CIP Lounge - Location: Departure Terminal, Airside, Boarding Area, next to Gate 12.
 Hours: Open 24 Hours.
-Lounge Access: Pay at the Door (US$ 40) • Book Online (£22 - minimum 24 hour advance purchase is required)
+Lounge Access: Pay at the Door (US$ 40) • Book Online (£22)

 WiFi is available at Monastir Airport inside the lounge. [ see Airport Lounges above ] At the time of this update, we did not have any information about WiFi availability elsewhere in the terminal.